-Information wants to be free is a well known slogan of cyber hounds and techie activists that either makes a lot of sense, or is a complete nonsense to you depending on your particular situation, such as where you live (a rich country vs. a poor country), and especially on how you make a living (as a provider of information vs. something else).
+Information wants to be free is a well known slogan of cyber hounds and techie activists that either makes a lot of sense, or is a complete nonsense to you depending on your particular situation, such as where you live (a rich country vs. a poor country), and especially on how you make a living (as a provider of information vs. doing something else).

 In the translation business, translation per se is not really treated as intellectual property by so called LSPs (Language Services Providers), formally known as translation agencies, which I prefer to call LSRs (translation resellers) because that is what they are.
 Translations are in fact provided by translators, not translation agencies.